Studentship faqs

 1.2 Which organisations are part of CENTA?

 Although CENTA is a consortium of universities and research centres, CENTA is administered from the University of Birmingham.
-This means that the funding awarded by NERC to run the DTP is held in an account at University of Birmingham, and the staff who are directly employed by CENTA (such as the CENTA manager and the CENTA Teaching and Training Fellow) are employed at the University of Birmingham.
+This means that the funding awarded by NERC to run the DTP and the DLA is held in an account at University of Birmingham, and the staff who are directly employed by CENTA (such as the CENTA manager and the CENTA Teaching and Training Fellow) are employed at the University of Birmingham.
 We do however have ‘Points of Contact’ at each host university and institute, who are there to provide support and information to students within host organisations beyond the University of Birmingham.

 1.3 What are the benefits of doing your PhD with CENTA?

 There are many different ways in which to do a PhD and ultimately it depends on the individual as to which format suits them best.
-The benefits of undertaking a UKRI/NERC-funded PhD Studentship are that: a) You may do a PhD full-time or part-time, b) CENTA will pay your university fees at the Home/Domestic student rate for 42 months (3.5 years), c) you will be eligible for a stipend at the UKRI rate (for 2023/24 this is £18,622 per year if studying full time or pro-rata if part-time), d) you will receive an additional fund called the Research Training and Support Grant (RTSG) to support your research and development.
+The benefits of undertaking a UKRI/NERC-funded PhD Studentship are that: a) You may do a PhD full-time or part-time, b) CENTA will pay your university fees at the Home/Domestic student rate for 42 months (3.5 years), c) you will be eligible for a stipend at the UKRI rate (for 2024/25 this is £19,237 per year if studying full time or pro-rata if part-time), d) you will receive an additional fund called the Research Training and Support Grant (RTSG) to support your research and development.

-If you are doing your PhD part-time, you will get a longer studentship period and will receive your university fees and stipend pro-rata (e.g. £9,311 per year, for 7 years if doing 50% part-time study).
+If you are doing your PhD part-time, you will get a longer studentship period and will receive your university fees and stipend pro-rata (e.g. £9,618 per year, for 7 years if doing 50% part-time study).
 The level of financial support is the same whether you are a ‘Home’ or ‘International’ student, this means that if you are an international student, your fees will only be paid at the ‘Home’ rate rather than the full rate for International Students – please see section 1.4 ‘Can International Students apply to CENTA PhDs?’ below.

 The specific benefits of doing a PhD with the CENTA DTP are: